megakevin/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 ## Interacting with Authorize.NET

 Now we have to create a class to submit payment transactions to Authorize.NET.
 You can arrive at something like this by reading the Authorize.NET documentation.
-But Here's what we will go with:
+But here's what we will go with:

 First a class to set up the connection and serve as entry point: